-The Gibraltar Study Circle was formed in 1975 for the benefit of both advanced and novice, collectors of the Colony and now has some 110 members.
+The Gibraltar Study Circle was formed in 1975 for the benefit of both advanced and novice, collectors of the Colony and now has over 90 members.

 Prior to 1975, little information about the Postal History and Stamps of Gibraltar had been recorded with the exception of the publications by Sir Geoffrey Duveen, Sir Darrel Bates and Dr H.B.Renton.
 In 1978 Robson Lowe Ltd. published ‘Posted in Gibraltar* by Brigadier William Hine-Haycock which proved an excellent summary of Gibraltar postal affairs.